simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-certifications-comparison-guide-2026/index.en.md

 - CASP+
 - (All CompTIA, all overlapping content)

-**Problem:** Diminishing returns.
-First cert has value, subsequent certs in same family add little.
+**Problem:** Diminishing returns. *The first cert has value.
+Subsequent certs in the same family add little.*

 **Better approach:** Get one CompTIA cert, then diversify (add cloud, or OSCP, or CISSP)